huaminghuangtw/Evergreen-Notes/Permanent-Notes/be-a-habit-and-routine-machine.md

 [@curreyDailyRitualsHow2013]

-> _“The repetition itself becomes the important thing; it's a form of mesmerism.
+> _“The repetition itself becomes the important thing; it’s a form of mesmerism.
 I mesmerize myself to reach a deeper state of mind.”_

 > _“Habits and practice are very interrelated.
 What we practice will become a habit.” ― Thomas M. Sterner, [The Practicing Mind: Developing Focus and Discipline in Your Life Master Any Skill or Challenge by Learning to Love the Process](https://www.goodreads.com/work/quotes/326331)_